net-haus/aitoolrunner/README.md

-# AI Tool Calling with Meta Llama 3.1
+# AI Experiments with LLMs.

-In the notebooks folder, you will find my notebooks for my contributions on the topic of tool calling with the Llama 3.1 model.
+In the notebooks folder, you will find my notebooks on AI experiments in the following areas:

+- Tool calling with the Llama 3.1 model.
-Yow will find a sample for an AI Ticket Agent.
+  - You will find a sample for an AI Ticket Agent.

-I also developed some ideas to test the AI Ticket Agent.
+  - I also developed some ideas to test the AI Ticket Agent.
+- Image recognition with local multimodal LLMs.

 **Requirements**